SchoolOfCode/website-challenge-BecksMaybury/README.md

 Research

-Looked at blogger profiles to see what kind of information was often included, general layouts.
+* Looked at blogger profiles to see what kind of information was often included, general layouts.
-Considered the types of activities already undertaken in bootcamp live sessions to help us connect, questions people asked to get to know each other better.
+* Considered the types of activities already undertaken in bootcamp live sessions to help us connect, questions people asked to get to know each other better.
-Formulated a list of questions for my pair partner, including preferences around style/color.
+* Formulated a list of questions for my pair partner, including preferences around style/color.
-Zoom meeting with pair partner.
+* First zoom meeting with pair partner.
-Reassessed my thoughts on presentation and content - pair partner did not want to include basic info (eg age, current occupation, why SOC etc.
+* Reassessed my thoughts on presentation and content - pair partner did not want to include basic info (eg age, current occupation, why SOC etc; pair partner has a strong preference for a monochrome site with simple lines.

 Development

 Started by creating a basic html page and adding standard block elements.
-Linked CSS file and gradually built up some basic content, experimenting with backgrounds, colors, positions, borders.
+Linked CSS file and gradually built up some basic content, experimenting with backgrounds, colors, positions, borders, simple grids.
+Lots of trial and error here which, whilst time consuming, helped consolidate my understanding so far, especially re use of classes, use of block and inline elements.

-Kept reviewing code to see if it was as efficient as I could make it.

 Version 3
 ![image](https://user-images.githubusercontent.com/81388296/113512897-ccc72600-955e-11eb-8187-987af57b6e69.png)

+Most of a basic design done.
+I've experimented with drop-shadow v fixed headers (a battle that is still in progress), found out how to

+I would like to simplify it further and have 4 central images which, when clicked, show the information in a section.
+Research needed.

+Kept reviewing code to see if it was as efficient as I could make it.